geograph-project/Leaflet.GeographPhotos/README.md

 ## See Also
 *   https://leafletjs.com/examples/quick-start/
 *   https://github.com/bill-chadwick/Leaflet.MetricGrid/    (Display a dynamic OSGB and Irish Grid on map)
-*   https://github.com/barryhunter/Leaflet.GeographCoverage/    (Displays a coverage aggrigated by squares)
+*   https://github.com/barryhunter/Leaflet.GeographCoverage/    (Displays coverage aggrigated by squares)
+*   https://github.com/barryhunter/Leaflet.GeographClickLayer/    (Displays thumbnails when click on the map instead)

 ## Options

-* **apiKey**: Get your own API key! https://www.geograph.org.uk/admin/apikey.php
+* **api_key**: Get your own API key! https://www.geograph.org.uk/admin/apikey.php

-* **endPoint**: The Geograph API endpoint to use, shouldnt need changing
-* **fieldSelect**: The values to pull from API, shouldnt need to change, unless make a more elaborate popupl and want more detail
-* **initialLimit**: default 500.
-How many photos to load initially.
-All will show as dots, but due to clustering, usually many less thumbnails show
-* **refreshLimit**: default 100.
-How many photos to load each time zoom/move the map
+* **project**: which Geograph Project to load.
+Defaults to 'britire', can also use 'germany' or 'islands' (for Channel Islands!)

+* **query**: Full-text query to filter imagses.
+Same syntax as https://www.geograph.org.uk/article/Keyword-Searching-in-the-Browser
+* **user_id**: Can optionally filter by a Geograph User/Contributor ID.

 * **showPhotoLayer**: default true, but can disable the Photo layer (but will stil need to load Leaflet.Photo even though its 'unused'
 * **showDotsLayer**: default false. can enable to show a preview of dots coverage. leaflet-maskcanvas is only needed if enabled
 * **autoZoomOnAdd**: default false. should the map be zoomed to extent of photos when first loaded (or query is changed)

-* **searchQuery**: Full-text query to filter imagses.
-Same syntax as https://www.geograph.org.uk/article/Keyword-Searching-in-the-Browser
-* **userID**: Can optionally filter by a Geograph User/Contributor ID.

 as extends BOTH Leaflet.Photo and Leaflet.markercluster, most options from those plugins can be used too.
 For example: